MTA (app): Functionality

-MYmta is intended to combine MTA functionalities that are already available in separate apps such as Subway Time, Bus Time, and the Long Island Rail Road (LIRR) and Metro-North Railroad Train Time applications into one all-encompassing application.
+The MTA App is intended to combine MTA functionalities that are already available in separate apps such as Subway Time, Bus Time, and the Long Island Rail Road (LIRR) and Metro-North Railroad Train Time applications into one all-encompassing application.
 The app also includes trip planning and paratransit functionalities, and will eventually include fare payment options as well.

-Since its launch, the app has been in the testing phase, and thus the MTA is seeking feedback from users on what functionality customers would like to see included in the application.

 Live information

 Similar to the MTA's Subway Time app, MYmta includes live subway arrival times.
-Similarly, the app also includes live bus arrival times and map tracking with functionality similar to that found in the MTA Bus Time app.
+Furthermore, the app also includes live bus arrival times and map tracking with functionality similar to that found in the MTA Bus Time app, in addition to Long Island Rail Road and Metro-North Railroad tracking similar to that seen in the MTA TrainTime app.
+It also features modes of transportation not operated by the MTA, such as the Staten Island Ferry, PATH, JFK AirTrain, Newark AirTrain, and NJ Transit services.

 Trip planning

-Unlike previous iterations of MTA trip planners, the version included within MYmta also supports modes of transportation not operated by the MTA, such as the Staten Island Ferry, NYC Ferry, PATH, and NJ Transit services.
-MYmta can also save users' favorite trips, stations, and stops, so information about them can be accessed quickly.
+Unlike previous iterations of MTA trip planners, the version included within The MTA App also supports modes of transportation not operated by the MTA, such as the Staten Island Ferry, NYC Ferry, PATH, and NJ Transit services.
+The MTA App can also save users' favorite trips, stations, and stops, so information about them can be accessed quickly.

 The app also displays up-to-date information about delays and service changes so users can plan trips accordingly.

 Paratransit and accessibility

-MYmta allows paratransit users to request services through Access-A-Ride, the MTA's paratransit offering.
+The MTA App allows paratransit users to request services through Access-A-Ride, the MTA's paratransit offering.

 In addition, the app reports statuses and outages of elevators and escalators in accessible stations, extending the functionality also performed by the similarly named My MTA Alerts service into application form.